basharatphd/basharatphd.github.io/_pages/about.md

 ![1pager](https://alsetlab.github.io/images/ALSETLab-1pager.png "Flyer")
 [Download Larger Version](https://alsetlab.github.io/images/ALSETLab-1pager.pdf)

-### ***2023-02-21:*** Notice to Prospective Researchers and Students
+### ***2024-04-21:*** Notice to Prospective Researchers and Students
-I will be on sabbatical leave during Fall 2023 and Spring 2024.
+I am on sabbatical leave until mid-August 2024.
 Therefore, I will NOT be recruiting any students to join my team during that period.
-The earliest that I will be looking for students to join my team will be to join during Fall 2024.
+The earliest that I will be looking for students to join my team will be to join during Spring 2025.

-Please do not email me with requests and questions about joining my research program, because I will not be at Rensselaer Polytechnic Institute during that period.
+Please do not email me with requests and questions about joining my research program, because I will not have available funding to support additional students.

 ### About this Website
 This is the website of Prof. Luigi Vanfretti and ALSETLab (a research group and a laboratory) at the department of Electrical, Computer and Systems Engineering Department of Rensselaer Polytechnic Institute, Troy, NY.